 - Turbinado sugar (not shown) - Adds a crunchy texture to the outside of your cookies.
 Can be substituted with granulated sugar.

-- Room temperature ingredients help your cookies have a consistent, creamy, and even dough.
+Room temperature ingredients - Room temperature butter and egg help your cookies have a consistent, creamy, and even dough.
 When beaten until light and fluffy, the sugar and butter form an emulsion, which traps air in the dough.
 This dough bakes up into a soft and fluffy cookie.

-- Properly measuring flour is an issue I see frequently.
-If you have issues with your cookies not spreading, or turning out extra thick and tall, you probably measured too much flour into your cookie dough.
+Properly measured flour - Improperly measured flour is the most common issue I see in baking.
+If you have issues with your cookies not spreading, turning out extra thick or crumbly, with a bland flavor, you're probably adding too much flour to your dough.

-- To properly measure flour, use a spoon to add flour to your measuring cup, then level off with a knife.
+Spoon and level method - If you don't have a kitchen scale to measure flour by weight (the most accurate method, I recommend the spoon and level method.
+Use a spoon to gently stir and fluff your flour, then spoon flour into a measuring cup.
+Level off the top with a knife.
 By scooping flour directly from a container with your measuring cup, you’re compacting the dough into the cup.
 This can add up to 25% more flour to your dough.

-- Using parchment paper helps prevent your cookies from spreading too much while baking.
+Parchment paper - This helps prevent your cookies from spreading too much while baking.
 A greased baking pan will guarantee your cookies spread more than they should, so I always suggest parchment paper (or a reusable baking mat) instead.

 Homemade cookies will keep for 3 to 5 days in a sealed container at room temperature.
 Add a slice of fresh bread to your storage container - it will help keep your cookies moist for longer.